NVIDIA/NeMo-speech-data-processor/docs/src/sdp/config_structure.rst

 * **input_manifest_file/output_manifest_file (str)**: virtually all SDP processors accept ``input_manifest_file`` and ``output_manifest_file`` arguments to specify where the input is coming from and where to save the output.
-  Since most often the input to the next processor is the output of the current processor, you can skip specifying those arguments for any processors and SDP will automatically "stitch" consequtive processors together by creating temporary files.
+  Since most often the input to the next processor is the output of the current processor, you can skip specifying those arguments for any processors and SDP will automatically "stitch" consecutive processors together by creating temporary files.
 So most often you only need to specify those arguments for the final processors or any other processors that you need to retain an output for (either for caching of the costly computation or to inspect the output for debugging purposes).